Below is the short-form of my curriculum vitae. The full version is available on request.

 Frances VC Ryan

 Doctoral student in the Centre for Social Informatics at Edinburgh Napier University School of Computing, exploring the role of online information in personal reputation management and evaluation.
-(PhD expected: 2018)
+(PhD expected: summer 2019)

 Research interests: everyday life information seeking (ELIS), human information behaviour and use, social media use and behaviours, social informatics, online information sharing, and online reputation and identity.